-The coronavirus (COVID-19) outbreak is now a global pandemic.
+The coronavirus (Covid-19) outbreak is a global pandemic.
 This is when an infectious disease passes easily from person to person in many parts of the world at the same time.
-The UK Government has outlined strict new measures in an attempt to suppress the spread of coronavirus.
+The UK and Scottish Governments have outlined strict new measures in an attempt to suppress the spread of coronavirus.

-The University has been planning for this situation for weeks, and does not underestimate the seriousness of this situation or its effects on the life of our community.
+The University does not underestimate the seriousness of this situation or its effects on the life of our community and undertook significant planning ahead of the virus spreading to the UK.

 We are updating the FAQs as promptly as we can to outline the measures students and staff can take to mitigate the risks of coronavirus infection, and the steps we have taken as a University to prepare.